qmorgan/qsoft/Software/Cell/readme.md

 ![Image Processing Steps](http://i.imgur.com/CydObU5.png)

-Every image [A] in each stack was processed with our custom Python code wrapped around Source Extractor (*http://www.astromatic.net/software/sextractor), a source detection algorithm developed to identify and analyze galaxies in astronomical images.
+Every image [A] in each stack was processed with our custom Python code wrapped around [Source Extractor][1], a source detection algorithm developed to identify and analyze galaxies in astronomical images.
 The processing steps include:

 1. Background measurement and subtraction [B]
 2. Smoothing the image with a gaussian filter
 3. Object identification through thresholding